ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/tarantula-team/CVE-2019-12538](https://github.com/tarantula-team/CVE-2019-12538) :  ![starts](https://img.shields.io/github/stars/tarantula-team/CVE-2019-12538.svg) ![forks](https://img.shields.io/github/forks/tarantula-team/CVE-2019-12538.svg)

 ## CVE-2019-12489
  An issue was discovered on Fastweb Askey RTV1907VW 0.00.81_FW_200_Askey 2018-10-02 18:08:18 devices.
-By using the usb_remove service through an HTTP request, it is possible to inject and execute a command between two &amp; characters in the mount parameter.
+By using the usb_remove service through an HTTP request, it is possible to inject and execute a command between two & characters in the mount parameter.